Contents

 assigned to the locus at CGD.
 Resources

-Retrieves, for the gene in Assembly 21 (or 20), or for each allele in
+Retrieves, for the gene in Assembly 21, or for each allele in

 Assembly 19, the Genomic DNA (with introns), the Exons-only Sequence